Podcast Like The Pros, On Any Budget

 That's not all.
 Some podcasters use intro and outro clips, and bumper music for commercial breaks.
 Not to mention, the commercials, themselves.
 Any serious podcaster is going to need a good amount of sample audio clips.

 You can always go in and add all this in post-production.
 A lot of people do it that way, and there's nothing wrong with that.
-But a good sound board can make all the difference for the podcaster who knows how to use it.
+But a good soundboard can make all the difference for the podcaster who knows how to use it.

-a) On a Budget, iJingle
+a) On a Budget: iJingle

 I use a free tool, called iJingle.
-It's available on iPhone and android.
+It's available on iPhone and Android.
 You can use it on your tablet or your phone, and it plays audio files that are already stored on your device.

 Assign any sound file on your device to a button in the app, and push the button when you want the sound to play.
 You can even trim and edit sound files from within the app.
 This gives you complete control over your sound files.

 It also works great if you have pre-recorded interviews to play on a live broadcast. iJingle will play an audio of any length.
-Load the interview on your devise, assign it to a button, and push to play the interview.
+Load the interview on your device, assign it to a button, and push to play the interview.

 The app allows for simultaneous playback of up to eight sounds at once.
 Meaning you can be playing some bumper music, and lay on some sound effects or audio clips at the same time.

-This app is a life saver.
+This app is a lifesaver.
 And, best of all, you can get the slimmed down version for free.

-b) For the Baller, iJingle Pro
+b) For the Baller: iJingle Pro

 There's also a paid version of iJingle, but you don't have to be a baller to get your hands on it.
 For around $10, you can get the pro version of iJingle, and access all its amazing features.